 There is also fluid lying anterior the liver, with the laceration appearing in hepatic segments five and six.

-- Grade 2 - Non-expanding perirenal haematoma; Cortical laceration <1cm deep without extravasation
+- grade II - non-expanding perirenal haematoma; cortical laceration <1cm deep without extravasation

-- Grade 3 - Cortical laceration > 1 cm without urinary extravasation
+- grade III - cortical laceration > 1 cm without urinary extravasation

-- Grade 4 - Laceration through corticomedullary junction into collecting system OR Vascular segmental renal artery or vein injury with contained haematoma
+- grade IV - laceration through corticomedullary junction into collecting system OR vascular segmental renal artery or vein injury with contained haematoma

-- Grade 5 - Shattered kidney OR renal pedicle injury or avulsion
+- grade V - shattered kidney OR renal pedicle injury or avulsion

 Stable patients with grade 1 to 4 lacerations tend to be managed conservatively.
 Grade 5 injuries, or unstable patients with lesser grade injuries require intervention.
 Unstable patients may have life-threatening haemorrhage, renal pedicle avulsion or expanding retroperitoneal haematomas.